MicrosoftDocs/sdk-api/sdk-api-src/content/dxmini/nc-dxmini-pdx_getpolarity.md

+#### - HwDeviceExtension

+Points to the miniport driver's device extension.

 #### - GetPolarityInInfo

 Points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff549461">DDGETPOLARITYININFO</a> structure that contains the VPE object from which to get the polarity information.